More than coworking….

-It’s been over seven years since we started WORK as a place for coworking, community building, and education.
-Given the current climate crisis and our passion for spending each day trying hard to make life better for those around us, it seems natural to take the next step and dive straight into utilizing what we’ve built for the greater good.
+It’s been eight years since we started WORK as a place for coworking, community building, and education.
+Given the current climate crisis and our passion for spending each day trying hard to make life better for those around us, it seems natural to take the next step and dive straight into utilizing what we’ve built for the greater good by acting as a Climate Action Incubator.